srinivaskalyansankuratri-lang/waqaskarimccie-NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 Purpose	Cybersecurity Training Lab
 Conclusion

-The Week 1 cybersecurity lab environment was configured using Oracle VirtualBox and Kali Linux.
+The Week 1 cybersecurity laboratory environment was configured using Oracle VirtualBox and Kali Linux.

-The lab provides a controlled environment for practicing networking and cybersecurity concepts and will be used as the foundation for future cybersecurity projects.
+The completed environment provides a controlled foundation for practicing networking and cybersecurity concepts and for conducting future authorized cybersecurity exercises.